kaumina/terraform-eks-rail-helm/README.md

 * Install Terraform.(https://learn.hashicorp.com/terraform/getting-started/install.html)

 ## Procedure
-Clone this repository.
 Here, I have used local tfstate as the backend due to demonstration.

 1. Configure aws cli with your AWS Access Key ID and AWS Secret Access Key.
-This is to avoid store your credentials in terraform files.
+This is to avoid store your credentials in Terraform files.
    ```
    aws configure
    ```
-2. Clone the reposroty.
+2. Clone the repository.
    ```
    git clone https://github.com/codefreaker/terraform-eks-rail-helm.git
    ```